martinlevesque/secretsfly/README.md

 ## Demo

-TODO - add a demo url
+Note that a demo is available at https://secretsfly.fly.dev/ - it is periodically reset.

 ## Secrets mechanism